MingFengC/Statistical-Learning/Linear Regression/README.md

 # Linear Regression

-Goal: We choose beta values which minimize the sample MSE.
+**Goal**: We choose beta values which minimize the sample MSE.
 We use the RSE to estimate var(eps).
 RSE = sqrt(RSS / n-p-1).
 We use RSE and R^2 to study model fit.

-Bias-Variance Trade-off
+Training data: data used for estimating model parameters Test data: data used for assesing model prediction accuracy

+**Test MSE**
+1. Approximate by validation MSE through C.V on a validation dataset if the dataset is small.
+Obtain the MSE of each model on the rth fold of data, then obtain the CV MSE through the mean of all the model MSE.
+Any form of variable selection must be done within each iteration of C.V using the validation dataset.
+2. Split dataset into training and test, and approximate through predict function

+**Bias-Variance Trade-off**
 1. Bias = E(f^(x0)) = f(x0), how close a model is to its true relationship
 2. Variance = Var(f^(x0))
 3. Model flexibility (i.e number of predictors in the model) affects the model bias and estimation variance